vbatts/tor-box/README.md

 This boots the container up, but gives you a login prompt with no root passwd set.
 The container is on private network with a veth to the host.
-This expects systemd-networkd on the host to be configured and running.
+This expects `systemd-networkd.service` on the host to be configured and running.
+Also, this may conflict with the `firewalld.service`, so disable that or tamper at your own will.

 To get a shell inside this container, do: